The Microfluidic Pressure Controller Landscape in 2026

 4. Sensor Integration and Closed-Loop Control

-5. Software Ecosystem and Automation
+5. Software and Automation

 For Researchers Currently Using Dolomite Instruments